Skip to main content

 Extending Help Beyond the Church

 Believers are called to prioritize their spiritual family.
 Think about your heavenly family, God's children, the brethren of Christ, you will spend eternity with them, so obviously their importance supersedes worldly lineage.
-This is what Jesus means when he says we must leave our family family to follow him.
-We hope our family joins us in heaven and we want to be a witness to them.
+This is what Jesus means when he says we must leave our family to follow him.
+We hope our family joins us in heaven and we want to be a witness to them, but we prioritize the kingdom of God first, his children.

-We are told to be a light unto the world.
+We are to be a light unto the world.
 Matthew 5:16 states, "Let your light shine before others, that they may see your good deeds and glorify your Father in heaven."
-Helping others outside the church is a way to reflect God's love, but it should not come at the expense of neglecting fellow believers, which opposite as we are told of being a light to the world.
+Helping others outside the church is a way to reflect God's love, but it should not come at the expense of neglecting fellow believers, which is opposite of being a light to the world.

 Conclusion